And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 How do you not do that?

-So maybe the only thing to do is to find are there any hugely iconic acts?
+So maybe the only thing to do is to find: are there any hugely iconic acts?

-Uh, because we've had U2, we've had Springsteen, we've had Tom Petty, we've had Prince.
+Because we've had U2, we've had Springsteen, we've had Tom Petty, we've had Prince.

 And listen, all of those were some great halftime shows.

-Uh only one name keeps coming up there, and I don't know how this works.
+And I don't know how this works.

 That would be Elton John.

-I owned everything from uh from empty sky to don't shoot me only, the piano player to goodbye yellow brick road to Rock of the Westies to just uh all through blue moves, that's when I stopped caring.
+And please, I owned everything from Empty Sky to Don't Shoot Me Only, the piano player to Goodbye Yellowbrick Road to Rock of the Westies to just all through blue moves.

 I don't know.

-And the other thing they're talking about is let's have somebody who's hip and today and a big hit-making thing like the black eyed piece.
+And the other thing they're talking about is let's have somebody who's hip and today and a big hit-making thing like the Black Eyed Piece.

 I don't know.